SUSE/suse-ai-charts/kubeflow/README.md

 4. Labels the `kubeflow` and `kubeflow-user-example-com` namespaces for Helm ownership
 5. Installs cert-manager from `oci://dp.apps.rancher.io/charts/cert-manager`
 6. Installs Istio from `oci://dp.apps.rancher.io/charts/istio` with the gateway enabled.
 Note: By default, the Istio Gateway service is of type LoadBalancer, which requires your environment to have a load balancer capable of assigning an external IP from its pool.
 If a load balancer is not available, you must override the Istio configuration by specifying one or more external IPs in istio-override.yaml.
+The external IP configured for this gateway should be unique and must not conflict with external IPs used by other ingress or gateway services, unless traffic routing is explicitly managed.
 7. Packages sub-charts via `helm dependency update`
 8. Installs the Kubeflow umbrella chart